bbauska/JS-svg/README.md

 With our variables in place, it's time to create the curve itself.
 I'll introduce a new technique here with regard to the use of template literal syntax.
-In previous sketches, we've been opening and closing our braces \${} for each variable.
+In previous sketches, we've been opening and closing our braces &dollar;{} for each variable.
 When these variables follow one after the other however, we can actually embed them all at once as an array.

 <pre>